-Mango is a fantastic flavor for cocktails and it comes to life in a Mango Margarita.
-This is a perfectly refreshing summer cocktail that comes with options.
-You can make it with either fresh mango or your favorite mango liqueur and choose to shake it or blend it.
+A mango margarita is a fantastic way to enjoy the tropical flavor of mango in a delicious cocktail.
+It is a perfectly refreshing summertime drink that comes with options: Make it with either fresh mango or your favorite mango liqueur and choose to shake it or blend it.

-Any great Mango Margarita begins with tequila.
+Any great mango margarita begins with tequila.
 Choose a decent blanco tequila or, if you're in the mood for an upgrade, a slightly aged reposado.
-You will also want to have fresh lime juice on hand for either recipe because it adds a fantastic zing to the drinks.
+You will also want to have fresh lime juice on hand because it adds a fantastic zing to the drink.

 Once you have those two elements, it's time to choose your recipe.
 The first is a simple three-ingredient drink that adds mango liqueur to the tequila and lime.
 This one is shaken and served up, making it a quick and fancy cocktail that's perfect for any occasion.

 Of course, frozen margaritas are a delight as well and mango just happens to be a perfect fruit for it.
-When you spy plump mango in the produce market, get out the blender and give the second recipe a try.
+When you spy plump mangoes in the produce market, get out the blender and give a blended mango margarita a try.